 Our company mission is to provide the ultimate buying experience to our customers by providing quality products and services beyond expectations.

-RIISER Energy began in Wausau, Wisconsin in 1945 by Arthur B. Riiser, who was later joined by his son Tom Riiser.
-Tom Riiser took over the business in 1958 and operated RIISER Energy for the next 40 years.
+Riiser Fuels, LLC (Riiser Fuels) began in Wausau, Wisconsin in 1945 by Arthur B. Riiser, who was later joined by his son Tom Riiser.
+Tom Riiser took over the business in 1958 and operated what was then known as Riiser Energy for the next 40 years.

 In 1999, Tom Riiser made the decision to retire and sold the business to Richard (Dick) Dudley and James Kemerling on June 30, 1999.
 Dick became Chairman of the Board, and Jim, President and Chief Executive Officer.

-While the management staff worked to bring locations from many geographical territories under one umbrella, it became evident that the stations now owned and operated by RIISER Energy needed an identity.
+While the management staff worked to bring locations from many geographical territories under one umbrella, it became evident that the stations now owned and operated by Riiser Energy needed an identity.
 During the summer of 2004, the convenience stores were “re-branded” with the “R-Store” name and logo which was used to identify our stores.
-The addition of the R-Store name and logo helps identify the RIISER Energy owned stores and is used to aid in marketing and brand recognition.
+The addition of the R-Store name and logo helped identify the Riiser Energy owned stores and was used to aid in marketing and brand recognition.

 In October of 2006, another convenience store was leased in Mosinee near the Central Wisconsin Airport and this location is also the home of the Mosinee Subway.
 Also in late 2006, R-Diesel was opened, which is a card-lock location in the Wausau West Industrial Park.
 The location offers only diesel fuel to the local companies 24/7.

-The Retail Gas Division contains 33 convenience stores that sell motor fuel (gasoline & diesel) and convenience merchandise.
+The Retail Gas Division contains many convenience stores across the state that sell motor fuel (gasoline & diesel) and convenience merchandise.
 These locations are all branded Mobil, Cenex, or BP.
-Their merchandise offerings include tobacco products, alcoholic beverages, soda, dairy products, candy, and snacks, 49¢ money orders, as well as general merchandise and lottery ticket sales.
+Their merchandise offerings include tobacco products, alcoholic beverages, soda, dairy products, candy, and snacks, as well as general merchandise and lottery ticket sales.
 All locations have a hot beverage service that includes coffee, hot chocolate and cappuccino.